cstrouse/Dell-PowerEdge-T30-Hackintosh/README.md

 - Dortania -- Vanilla Desktop Guide, without this I wouldn't have gotten far.
 - headkaze -- Hackintool (an essential) and EFI-Agent is pretty sweet too.
 - corpnewt -- Many essential tools, guides/documentation, simply great!
+- LongSoft -- for the incredibly powerful and easy-to-use firmware reverse engineering tools
 - Apple -- for creating such a great OS that we go through all of this to run it.
 - And many, many more I forgot.